atieh-sahraei/cpp-opencv-realtime-vision/README.md

 ## Engineering choices

-This project is intentionally kept small and readable.
 The objective is to make each stage easy to inspect and modify before moving toward more optimized embedded implementations.

 The runtime measurements also provide a baseline for later optimization work.
 For this pipeline, dense optical flow is expected to be considerably more computationally expensive than simple thresholding and contour analysis, which makes it a natural target for optimization experiments.